Admissions and Records

 who would be faced with extreme hardship if not admitted.
 Petitioners should write

 Freshman Requirements.
-Generally, applicants will qualify for consideration for first-time freshman admission if they meet the following requirements: (1) they have graduated from high school, have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination; (2) they have a qualifiable minimum eligibility index (see table on Eligibility Index); and (3) they have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see Subject Requirements).
+Generally, applicants will qualify for consideration for first-time freshman admission if they meet the following requirements: (1) they have graduated from high school, have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination (CHSPE); (2) they have a qualifiable minimum eligibility index (see table on Eligibility Index); and (3) they have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see Subject Requirements).

 Eligibility Index.
 The eligibility index is the combination of the high school grade point average and scores on either the ACT or the SAT.
 Grade point averages (GPA) are based on grades earned in courses taken during the final three years of high school.
 Included in calculation of GPA are grades earned in all college preparatory "a-g" subject requirements, and bonus points for approved honors courses.